wanatpj/h_blind/README.md

 W – random watermark
 A·B = sum{A<sub>i</sub>B<sub>i</sub> : all i} – dot product
 lc(A, B) = linear correlation(A, B) = (A·B) / length(A)
-Chebyshev's inequality: Pr(|X-E(X)| >= eps) <= Var(X)/(eps^2)
+Chebyshev's inequality: Pr(|X-E(X)| &geq; eps) &leq; Var(X)/(eps^2)
 </pre>
 By watermarking system we understand a pair of an embedding algorithm and a detecting algorithm.
 Figure 7 describes data flow in a watermarking system.
-At first embedding algorithm takes a digital content and a water- mark.
-Having them, it produces a watermarked version of the digital con- tent.
+At first embedding algorithm takes a digital content and a watermark.
+Having them, it produces a watermarked version of the digital content.
 The detecting algorithm takes a watermark and some digital content.
-If the digital content contains the watermark, then it returns ”Yes”, other- wise ”No”.
+If the digital content contains the watermark, then it returns ”Yes”, otherwise ”No”.
 The solid line presents data flow for embedding algorithms.
 The dashed and dashed-dotted lines presents data flow for detecting algorithms when the answer is positive.
 The dotted and dashed-dotted lines presents data flow for detecting algorithms when the answer is negative.